SanthoshRaju91/testable-node-apis/README.md

 ## Node API pattern

 This is one of the patterns followed to write testable API's using node.
-This pattern is used to build API's based on application module behaviour, meaning the API's are built on specific to each module in the application and are structured / consolidated according to their module.
+This pattern is used to build API's based on the application's module behaviour, meaning the API's are built specific to each module in the application and are structured / consolidated according to their module.

 So, if we are to build API's for a module say books, as shown in the example, we group all the model, controller & router for module in a single folder and write test cases for that module in the tests/specs folder.